 Although the modified sine wave inverter works well under any circumstances, it may not be very useful in some situations.
 Electronics that use AC motors such as refrigerators, compressors, and microwave ovens generally work more efficiently with a sine wave inverter.

 The sine wave inverter has one very important task.
 It has to convert DC power into usable AC power.
 Based on this, it takes a continuous, direct current and converts it into a pure sine wave that fluctuates smoothly and steadily above and below zero volts.
 This AC method is clean enough to power sensitive electronics that require a constant input signal to function properly.

 When is a pure sine wave inverter necessary?

-If you still decide to buy an inverter, it’s time to understand why you need it.
+If you still decide to buy an inverter, it’s time to understand why you need it, and key points to look for.
 Pure sine wave inverters are vital for those devices that are sensitive to various kinds of interference.
 These devices include compressors, electric motors of all kinds, pumps, and many others.
 In fact, it is important to understand that they only work with a “pure sine wave” as it has always been more stable than a modified sine wave.

 What size pure sine inverter should I buy?

 There is a rule of thumb for choosing the right inverter.
 The inverter power must be twice the total power of all simultaneously connected devices.